 1943: Rock musician Sly Stone, best known for his role as frontman for the band Sly and the Family Stone, is born Sylvester Stewart in Denton, Texas.
 Some of Sly and the Family Stone's best known songs include "Dance to the Music," "Everyday People," "Hot Fun in the Summertime," "Thank You (Falettinme Be Mice Elf Agin)" and "Everybody Is a Star."
 Stone is seen here in 2007.

-1942: Country music singer-songwriter Jerry Jeff Walker, who is most famous for writing the song "Mr. Bojangles," is born Ronald Clyde Crosby in Oneonta, N.Y.
+1942: Country music singer-songwriter Jerry Jeff Walker, who is most famous for writing the song "Mr. Bojangles," is born Ronald Clyde Crosby in Oneonta, New York.

-1941: Rock singer Mike Love, a founding member of The Beach Boys along with his cousins Brian, Carl and Dennis Wilson, and their friend Al Jardine, is born in Los Angeles, Calif.
+1941: Rock singer Mike Love, a founding member of The Beach Boys along with his cousins Brian, Carl and Dennis Wilson, and their friend Al Jardine, is born in Los Angeles, California.

 1933: U.S. Supreme Court Justice Ruth Bader Ginsburg, who was appointed by President Bill Clinton in 1993, is born in Brooklyn, New York.
 She is the second female justice, after Sandra Day O'Connor, and the first Jewish female justice.

 1919: The American Legion is founded with an organizational caucus in Paris, France, held by American veterans waiting to return home after World War I.